-I. Distinguishing Between Businesses and Service Providers Benefits Consumers.
+II.
+Distinguishing Between Controllers and Processors Benefits Consumers.

-Leading global and state privacy laws reflect the fundamental distinction between processors, which handle personal data on behalf of another company, and controllers, which decide when and why to collect a consumer's personal data.
-Every state to enact a comprehensive consumer privacy law has incorporated this critical distinction.
-In California, the state's privacy law for several years has distinguished between these different roles, which it terms businesses and service providers, while all other state comprehensive privacy laws use the terms controllers and processors.
-This longstanding distinction is also built into privacy and data protection laws worldwide and is foundational to leading international privacy standards and voluntary frameworks that promote cross-border data transfers.
-BSA urges the committee to include this distinction in consumer privacy legislation.
+Leading global and state privacy laws display a fundamental distinction between processors, which handle personal data on behalf of another company, and controllers, which decide when and why to collect a consumer's personal data.
+All thirteen states to enact a comprehensive consumer privacy law have incorporated this critical distinction.
+In California, the state's privacy law for several years has distinguished between these different roles, which it terms businesses and service providers, while all other state comprehensive privacy laws use the terms controllers and processors.5 This longstanding distinction is also built into privacy and data protection laws worldwide and is foundational to leading international privacy standards and voluntary frameworks that promote cross-border data transfers.6 BSA urges the Committee to include this distinction in consumer privacy legislation.